ilyes0702/seq-control/README.md

 ### Option 1: Quick Install via Git & pip

-If you simply want to use `SeqControl` in your Python scripts without modifying the source code, you can install it directly from GitHub using `pip`.
+If you simply want to use `seq_control` in your Python scripts without modifying the source code, you can install it directly from GitHub using `pip`.

 1. Open your terminal or command prompt.
 2. Run the following command: